boaks/zephyr-coaps-client/docu/CELLULAREXPLORER.md

 In order to communication with the `Thingy:91` via Bluetooth Low Energy you need a App which supports the `Nordic BLE UART` service.

+{#android}
 For Android the "Serial Bluetooth Terminal 1.43" from [Kai Morich](http://www.kai-morich.de/android) works very well.

 For iOS the "Bluefruit Connect" works.

-If you want to use the USB serial, the "Serial USB Terminal 1.43" from [Kai Morich](http://www.kai-morich.de/android) works also very well.
+If you want to use the USB serial, the "Serial USB Terminal 1.43" from [Kai Morich](http://www.kai-morich.de/android) works also very well for Android.

 Install the App and connect the `Thingy:91`.

+## PC Software

+If you want to use a PC to communicate with the device via the USB serial interface, you will need a serial terminal to do so.
+For Microsoft Windows [Tera Term](https://ttssh2.osdn.jp/index.html.en) works well, for Linux [gtkterm](https://github.com/Jeija/gtkterm) is a good choice.

 ## Usage